Text to Speech

 Step 4: Select the Specific Alert for TTS

-Pick the type of alert you want to enable Twitch TTS for any interactive element, such as donations, subscriptions, or cheers, depending on your preferences.
+Pick the type of alert you want to enable TTS for — donations, subscriptions, or cheers.

 Step 5: Customize the Alert Settings